 - Be consistent across the organization, with regard to tone and response time

 Active use of a site like Twitter can be an acquired taste—and a learned skill.
 Consider hosting a "Lunch and Learn" or equivalent to cross-train your staff on social media usage and etiquette.
 Often at smaller or newer companies, there is overlap between marketing and customer service, but as companies grow, shared skill sets, best practices, and communication guidelines tend to break down and become siloed.
-Cross-training will ensure that your teams learn from one another, and that your brand message and integrity are upheld at every point of customer interaction.
+Cross-training will ensure that your teams learn from one another, and that your brand message and integrity are upheld at every point of the interaction.

 Once agents are trained at responding over social media, they have the potential to be more efficient, handling four to eight times the number of contacts received through social media as they can by phone, according to a report by Gartner.
 In addition to improved efficiency, it was also reported that providing excellent social care helps to foster a deeper emotional commitment to your brand, directly impacting your Net Promoter Score.

 DETERMINE WHEN TO TAKE AN ISSUE "OFFLINE"

 Providing a public response to a question or complaint can go a long way.
-According to Conversocial, 95.6 percent of consumers are affected by other customer comments on a brand's social pages, and so it follows that consumers will also be affected by your responses to questions they see raised over social media.
+According to Conversocial, 95.6 percent of consumers are affected by other comments on a brand's social pages, and so it follows that consumers will also be affected by your responses to questions they see raised over social media.

 When you gain or lose customers based on customer service, it adds up in dollars.
 The good news is that customers can spend up to 20 percent more when a business engages their customer service-related tweets, as reported by Applied Marketing Science.